backupbrew/switchbrew/Flash Filesystem.md

 in BCT? \<v3.0 use index0, v3.0 uses index1.
 Hence, the installed
 keyblob was changed with v3.0.

+BCT Offset 0x2330 is probably the field controlling this?(0x245C is a copy of this field?)
+There's at least 3 versions of package1: v1.0, v2.0, and v3.0, BCT was updated for all of these.
+With v1.0 and v2.0 these two fields are the same(0x1), however with v3.0 it's 0x2.

 #### panic

 The ARM7 panic() function does the following: